Details

 What a great surprise this show was.
 Not gonna lie, I am a bit tired of the “child/teen/young people with a variety of issues/illnesses/disorders/etc being taken care of by irresponsible new guardians just so the guardian can have pretty character development” - these stories simply often feel exploitative.
 Using one main character just to give another change of heart does not sit well with me.
 How happy can I be when this show is not that.
 Cho Sang Gu is not this extremely selfish asshole, Han Geu Roo does not get mistreated, it's just two people who slowly learn how to cooperate and live with each other.

 What the drama excelled at was telling different stories related to death, grief, regret, fear, abandonment, reflection on the past and what it means for the future.
-The separate cases presented in each episode were amazing and tacked a true variety of situations: lack of protection for people with disabilities, abandonment of elderly parents with cognitive issues, stalking and the psychological effects it might have on the victim, lgbtq, self-inflicted euthanasia, bullying, guardianship, searching for your own place and your family.
+The separate cases presented in each episode were amazing and tackled a true variety of situations: lack of protection for people with disabilities, abandonment of elderly parents with cognitive issues, stalking and the psychological effects it might have on the victim, lgbtq, self-inflicted euthanasia, bullying, guardianship, searching for your own place and your family.
 Only 10 episodes, yet so many touching stories.

 At the same time, I did feel like the main characters were rather stagnant.
 I did like all of them, especially Han Geu Roo, but it’s also the fact that the development that happened to some of them was really subtle, so subtle one could argue they started and ended up on the same note.
 The story was mostly about things that happened to them and around them, and not within them.
 And the few things that did lead to certain reflections were mostly opening and closing acts, and were not that impactful to everything in the middle (Geu Roo dealing with loss and Sang Gu finding out the truth and accepting his new family).

 One thing I especially appreciated was the fact Geu Roo’s ASD never felt like the center of the story.
 It was not a story of an autistic young man learning how to deal with loss, it was a story of Geu Roo dealing with loss and learning how to live with all the changes happening around him.
 I don’t know how to explain it, but the presentation was just more sensible?
-His character was not just ASD, he was fun, and determining, curious, caring, striving to improve, respectable and responsible.
+His character was not just ASD, he was fun, and determined, curious, caring, striving to improve, respectable and responsible.
 It was not a story about Geu Roo having ASD, it just happened that Geu Roo who was the main character also had ASD.
 While it was obviously an integral part of the story, it never felt overwhelming.

 Performance wise - amazing.
 I don’t think anyone would argue that Tang Jun Sang as Geu Roo was the start of the show.
 I can only imagine how much research he must have done to deliver such a believable and emotionally rich performance.
 Lee Je Hoon is always great, but I am a bit tired of him playing quite similar characters lately.
 Great performance, but I feel like I already saw it.
 I have nothing to complain about Hong Seung Hee as Yoo Na Mu, but since her character was the least developed, there is not that much to praise.
 I am impressed with the long list of amazing actors who participated in the production just for the guest roles.
 I can see that many people with experience valued what the show is and wanted to be a part of it.